The Haven is a refuge that provides emergency, temporary, supported accommodation for women and children who have experienced domestic abuse.

 Support for Children & Young People

-There is support for all the children and young people too when they are staying in safe house accommodation.
+There is support for all the children and young people too when they are staying in refuge accommodation.
 The child will have a designated child worker who will endeavour to make the children’s stay as comfortable and fun as possible.
 All children receive a welcome pack on arrival with some toys, a teddy and a blanket.
 The child worker plans weekly play sessions and also day trips out, parties, summer holiday fun and Christmas surprises too, as well as spending time with the child to give them the opportunity to talk about their feelings.

 Women’s Aid have created “The Hideout” website to help children and young people to understand domestic abuse, and how to take positive action if it’s happening to you.
 Click on the logo to take you to the site which includes a virtual refuge.